cassiel/net.loadbang.web/README.md

 ## Usage

-The directory `examples` contains Max patchers (written originally for Max 4!) which bring up the web server. `WebServer.mxt` is a good place to start.
+The directory `examples` contains Max patchers (written originally for Max 4!) which bring up the web server. `examples/WebServer.mxt` is a good place to start, but the real party is happening in `examples/max5/cassiel.JWebFun.maxpat`.

 ## Building